 Biology in Stage 6 science furthers students' knowledge and understanding of the living world strand in Science K-10 by engaging in biological concepts and explaining the origins and evolution and life on earth.

-The biology syllabus focuses on the evolution of life in a contemporary Australian context, focusing on Australian flora and fauna.
-There is an emphasis on field work and biological surveying, including performing practical investigations to explain how systems work, including population dynamics and present and future ecosystems.
+The Biology Stage 6 Syllabus (2017) focuses on the evolution of life in a contemporary Australian context, focusing on Australian flora and fauna.
+There is an emphasis on fieldwork and biological surveying, including performing practical investigations to explain how systems work, including population dynamics and present and future ecosystems.
 Students also have opportunities to engage in human biology and explore genetics and both infectious and non-infectious disease.

 Support materials for the new biology syllabus